 I WAS JUST IN A CAR ACCIDENT.
 WHAT NOW?

 - Call the police and obtain a police report.
-This is a crucial step to document important facts about the accident.
+This is a crucial step in documenting important facts about the accident.
 Details like the date, time, location, weather and roadway conditions, vehicle descriptions (make, model, year, and color), vehicular damage, injury, and any eye witnesses should be recorded immediately.
 Take pictures of the scene of the accident and the vehicles involved.
-Make sure to get names of insurance companies and policy numbers of everyone involved in the accident.
+Make sure to get the names of insurance companies and policy numbers of everyone involved in the accident.